Saturday, June 20, 2026

 But do not tell a soul who

-you heard it from, okay?
+you heard it from, please?

 mean old jolly ol santa